Jump to navigationJump to search

 It's definitely a convoluted bit of logic, setting an output high and stepping it across while looking for a condition where current isn't flowing.
 While it's rather elegant in not requiring a microprocessor and the associated cost of programming and managing versions, I would have questioned the reliability of sensing the current flow on IC5 to determine if a key is pressed or not.
 I would have also imagined that component selection and tolerances would play a significant factor in the reliability of the design, although I could well be mistaken.

-The entire point of this exercise was to determine if I can emulate this microphone in the Icom_Mic-O-Matic project.
+Icom_Mic-O-Matic project.
 With the sensitivity to timing, it may require a small dedicated PIC12F629 outboard processor, simply to avoid interrupt latency issues on the main processor.
 If I use an ARM7 class device, it may not be an issue, since the processor would be running on the order of 60Mhz.
 With a PIC18F2620 class device at 12Mhz, it may not be possible to react fast enough to be reliable.

 As a point of interest, below is what the 8 outputs to the keypad matrix looks like.